 Since 1993 he’s been self-employed with Rawhide Golf Ball Co.
 He started small, with an old ringer washer for golf balls, and later got a hand-crank machine to paint them.
 He put his business in a garage, and then a basement.
 Sometimes Schmitt would wake his wife in the middle of the night with the sound of golf balls being washed.
 The name “Rawhide” comes from the old western series with the same name.

 “Self-employment has its advantages and disadvantages,” he said.
 As the business became more successful, Schmitt hired employees.
 Eventually, Schmitt bought his father-in-law’s old hog business buildings for use as a processing center, storage, and main headquarters.
-Today, he has three full-time employees, a part-time employee, and two tractor operators.
+Today, he has three full-time employees, a part-time employee, and two tractor operators, and has expanded the business introducing golf mats for sale.
 He still needs more employees, especially someone who can lift 30-60 pounds without trouble.
 They started working within a 50-mile radius and now they’ve branched out across state lines.
 Retrieving 3,000 golf balls in one afternoon would make him $150 in the late 1970s.
 But now, thanks to Schmitt’s homemade inventions, he can do that several times over.

 For example, by using two tractors with wenches, rollers, and two 1,000 foot cables on each wench, rolling golf balls out of the water is made simple.
 The operators simply have to connect the cables to a roller, (Schmitt likes to sing the “rollin’, rollin’, rollin’” “Rawhide” theme song as they roll) and then pull the roller to either side of the lake, then use a six-prong shucker to pull the balls off the roller after bringing it back to the surface.
 Golf balls aren’t all they get.
 The roller sometimes pulls up “anything that’s the same size as a golf ball.”
 So that means rocks, some fish, clams, and turtles.
 “Then you really have to watch because (the turtles) get mad and are snapping, they’re ready to bite the first thing they come in contact with,” Schmitt said wryly.